MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-whats-new-23h2.md

 ### Release 2311.2

-AKS enabled by Azure Arc version 23H2 is generally available starting with this release.
+AKS enabled by Azure Arc on HCI version 23H2 is generally available starting with this release.

 The following Kubernetes cluster deployment and management capabilities are available: